Eleven Uses for Silica Gel Packets

 - To prevent condensation form forming inside the car, store a silica gel packet under the seat.

-- Cat litter is manufactured with silica, which makes it so absorbent.
+- Cat litter contains silica, which makes it so absorbent.

 - You can use silica packets to keep food in perfect condition, as long as you’re sure it’s not toxic.
-Just remember to never eat the gel.
+You should never eat silica gel!

 - Silica can protect cameras and lenses from water damage.

-These and many other reasons are why you should hang onto these packets and reuse them, because they can even save the day from time to time.
+These and many other reasons are why you should hang onto these packets and reuse them!